iotexproject/dev-portal-demo/README.md

 #### Requirements:

-- Detach TOC from post body to other component your choice (e.g sidebar).
+- Detach TOC from post body and attach to another component of your choice (e.g sidebar).
 - TOC should be collapsable.
 - TOC should include post headers up to 3 level.